-We have worked to reduce our reliance on gas for cooking at our Pubs by replacing old units with Induction hobs, which are up to 50% more energy efficient than gas or other electric ceramic models.
+We have worked to reduce our reliance on gas for cooking at our Pubs by replacing old units with Induction Hobs, which are up to 50% more energy efficient than gas or other electric ceramic models.
+We have 14 induction hobs installed accounting for 34% of the hobs across 34% of the estate.
+We plan to replace the rest with induction over the next 5 years.